liang-work/easy_lang/README.md

-Note: python is required for the procedure
+1.Note: python is required for the procedure

+2.Note that the program is based on Python 3.x

 ----------------------------------------------
 This is a new language, and it is made in python.